OPS-E2E-PPE/VBA-Docs/api/PowerPoint.OLEFormat.FollowColors.md

 ## Remarks

-The specified object must be a chart created in either Microsoft Graph or Microsoft Organization Chart.
+The specified object must be a chart created in either Graph or Microsoft Organization Chart.

 The value of the **FollowColors** property can be one of these **PpFollowColors** constants.